Walk-off at Wave Hill: Birth of Aboriginal land rights

 Gough Whitlam pouring soil into Vincent Lingiari's hands has become a defining moment in Australia's history.

 The Wave Hill walk-off had paved the way for the Aboriginal Land Rights (Northern Territory) Act 1976.
-In 1975 the Gurindji people bought the pastoral lease.
+In 1975 the Gurindji people bought the pastoral lease with grazing rights to part of the station.
 After the NT government threatened to resume the lease, the Gurindji lodged a land rights claim.

 In 1986 they gained freehold title to the waterhole on Wattie Creek known as Dagaragu, which is located in the Victoria River Region of the Northern Territory.

 In May 2004, a memorial to Vincent Lingiari was unveiled as part of Reconciliation Place in Canberra.

 Many Aboriginal people fondly remember Whitlam and labelled him 'jangkarni marlaka' (big important man) when he died in October 2014.